 Hardware: A foundation for good cybersecurity

 Enhancing cybersecurity in your workplace may seem complicated, but it doesn’t have to be.
 It all boils down to this: make sure you know the hardware you have, and where it came from, to ensure you stay secure.
+Also, if necessary hardware can not be installed in your current workspace, consider planning an IT relocation based in London.

 About EC-MSP, your IT partner